 As much as feedback from key informants expressed the need for improvement in multi-agency coordination and approaches, coordination success stories and very strong support for unified delivery models were apparent across all stakeholder groups.
-In brief, it is not a stretch to assume that if a feasible model for a route-based approach is available and well resourced, the resolve and capacity to move is certainly present.

 'In the ideal world it would be like, let's focus on the route, let's focus on the people.
 And if Caritas is the best place along this route with [a] caseload of 250 families a day, let's strengthen Caritas ... if 80% travel with kids, and there are a lot of unaccompanied children, let's bring in Save the Children, UNICEF and I don't know, ACF.
 So, the idea would be to have a good coordination body that really cares about operations.
 It would be kind of really demand-driven based on partners and on the needs, right?'
+KII H012.